BepInEx/Il2CppInterop/README.md

 This allows the use of IL2CPP domain and objects in it from a managed domain.
 This includes generic types and methods, arrays, and new object creation.
 Some things may be horribly broken.

+This project is a fork of [knah/Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower) with some additional features and modifications by BepInEx users.
+The main changes and features are:

+* Optimizations for running Unhollower as a library instead of CLI
+* Support for inheriting abstract classes
+* Cleaned up `RegisterTypeInIl2Cpp` API
+* Fast release schedule: CI builds on GitHub, releases on NuGet

 ## Usage
   0. Obtain a release using one of the following methods
      * Download latest AssemblyUnhollower release from [GitHub releases](https://github.com/BepInEx/Il2CppAssemblyUnhollower/releases)